 For the purpose of clarity, the primary financial statements and the notes to the financial statements are prepared using the concepts of materiality and relevance.
 This means that line items not considered material in terms of quantitative and qualitative measures or relevant to financial statement users are aggregated and presented together with other items in the primary financial statements.
 Similarly, information not considered material is not presented in the notes.

 Significant accounting policies have been incorporated into the notes to which they relate.
-Except for the changes implemented during the year and explained below, Danske Mortgage Bank Plc has not changed its significant accounting policies from those applied in Annual Report 2017.
+Besides the changes presented below, Danske Mortgage Bank Plc has not changed its significant accounting policies from those applied in Annual Report 2018.